Ahsome/NIMA-Notes/Med Notes/Approaches/- Short Case -.md

 ### Management
 1. Admit the patient
 2. Consult with cardio / neuro / etc.
-3. Try to state they have a specific plan, such as a COPD plan or Asthma plan for the isease
+3. Try to state they have a specific plan, such as a COPD plan or Asthma plan for the disease
+4. Prevent complica:
+	1. DVT prophylaxis, both mechanical and/or chemical
+	2. Mobilisation, deep breathing exercises or incentive spirometry to prevent HAP
+	3. Movicol and/or ondansetron for N/V or constipation iif they are sick or dry
-4. For respiratory diseases, recommend the annual flu and pneomoccal vaccine
+5. For respiratory diseases, recommend the annual flu and pneomoccal vaccine
-5. Always try to do non-pharmacological approach first
+6. Always try to do non-pharmacological approach first
 	1. MDT team - dietician, physio, OT, speech path.
-6. Always mention the chronic long-term problems at the end - diabetes, obesity management, COPD
+7. Always mention the chronic long-term problems at the end - diabetes, obesity management, COPD
-7.
+8.
 -   Lifestyle modifications: Encouraging the patient to make necessary changes in diet, exercise, weight management, and smoking cessation (if applicable) to reduce cardiovascular risk factors.
 -   Optimization of medical therapy: Adjusting medications to control hypertension, diabetes, and dyslipidemia, as well as ensuring optimal glycemic control.
 -   Cardiac rehabilitation: Referral to a cardiac rehabilitation program to improve exercise capacity and promote long-term cardiovascular health.